 Kioa was a Tongan citizen who overstayed his student visa and subsequently had a daughter born in Australia.
 Kioa unsuccessfully argued that as an Australian citizen under the principle of jus soli, his daughter was entitled to a legitimate expectation of continued residence in Australia, despite the deportation order against her parents.

-As a result of this high-profile case, the Minister for Immigration and Ethnic Affairs at the time declared that jus soli citizenship was a
+As a result of this high-profile case, the Minister for Immigration and Ethnic Affairs at the time declared that jus soli citizenship was:

 The amendment had widespread bipartisan support and appeared to be motivated by xenophobic fear-mongering that the country was overrun by “illegal immigrants”.